The Season of the Drifter is now underway and there are a bunch of new Exotic and Pinnacle weapons to get your hands on.

 There are a grand total of six new Pinnacle weapons to be earned in Season 6, alongside two new Exotic weapons, Thorn and Arbalest.
 You’ll also be able to find new Exotic gauntlets for each class in Season of the Drifter.

-More Exotics may also be announced over the next few weeks, but for now let’s take a look at the weapons we know about and, most importantly, how to get them.
+For now let’s take a look at the weapons we know about and, most importantly, how to get them.

 Destiny 2: Pinnacle weapons